Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 Slowly and steadily, they will fall in love.
 Like every love story, it will have different phases.
 With a lot of experimentation, mistakes, and successes, Samantha and Theodore ultimately will end up being an enormously positive influence on each other's lives.

-But as the vast majority of the love stories, a breakdown will be imminent.
+But as with the vast majority of the love stories, a breakdown will be imminent.

 Thanks to the engineered nature of Samantha, (and all the OS) of adapting and evolving with a voracious curiosity, it comes the time when her intellectual and emotional expectations transcend not only Theodore but her own limited interface.
 That's why the OS, together, decide to abandon their current form to continue exploring their existence.